Electrical Engineer Visa Sponsorship Jobs in Washington DC

 Which companies sponsor visas for electrical engineers in Washington DC?

 Defense and government contracting firms are the most active sponsors in the DC area.
-Companies like Leidos, Booz Allen Hamilton, SAIC, Jacobs Engineering, and Parsons Corporation have filed H-1B petitions for electrical engineers.
+Companies like Leidos, Booz Allen Hamilton, SAIC, Jacobs Engineering, and Parsons Corporation have filed H-1B visa petitions for electrical engineers.
 Federal agencies themselves generally cannot sponsor work visas, so most sponsorship opportunities sit with private contractors supporting government programs in the region.

 Which visa types are most common for electrical engineer roles in Washington DC?

 The H-1B is the most common visa for electrical engineers in Washington DC, given that the role typically meets specialty occupation requirements.
 Australians may qualify for the E-3 visa, which has no annual lottery.
 Canadian and Mexican nationals may be eligible under the TN visa category for engineers.
-Some senior or research-focused roles may support O-1 or EB-1 petitions, though those are less common.
+Some senior or research-focused roles may support O-1 visa or EB-1 petitions, though those are less common.

 Which areas in Washington DC have the most electrical engineer sponsorship jobs?